Digital-Grinnell/dlad-blog/content/posts/129-Creating-a-Migration-Collection.md

 -rw-r--r--.
 1 islandora islandora 5.2K Oct 13 09:43 grinnell_5593_MODS.xml
 ```

-And since `/mnt/storage` isn't accessible* let's copy them my Mac workstation which will be taking the place of iMac 8660 in the next step.
-So, my workstation, MA10713.
+And since `/mnt/storage` isn't accessible* let's copy them to my Mac workstation, MA10713, which will be taking the place of iMac 8660 in the next step.
+So, on my Mac workstation...

  \**Yes, I have an open ticket for ITS to remedy that...someday, maybe?*